nchahare/nchahare.github.io/marp.md

 - Need to fix the templates
 - Question: The problem is the size of the paper doesn't relate to the size of the object folded.
 We only know the size of folded structures.
 We will have to extrapolate the paper size.
+- We can buy paper which is bigger than A0; by buying plotter machine paper.
 - Also, think about the info to be given the people and how to explain the structures

 ---